ihsoft/TimberbornModsUnity/Assets/MorePaths/StaticFiles/ThunderstorePackage/README.md

 ### Paths

 These are the paths that are added with this mod.
-Has the same properties as normal path, just looks different.
+They have the same properties as normal path, but they just look different.

 ![Example Image](https://media.githubusercontent.com/media/TobbyTheBobby/TimberbornModsUnity/master/Assets/MorePaths/StaticFiles/Images/ExampleImage1.png)

-### Metal path and wooden paths

-These path will increase the walking speed of your beavers by 50% when they are on it, but it requires one metal/Treated wood per path to be build.

 ## Installing